Elon Musk is being brought in to save SNL’s sagging ratings. He could sink the show in other ways.

-But Elon Musk is not a typical “SNL” host.
+But Elon Musk is not a typical SNL host.
 And his gig is turning out to be neither silent nor harmonious.

-In the days before the Tesla and SpaceX chief executive takes the stage of the landmark NBC show, several cast members have raised objections, while Musk has gone directly to his 53 million Twitter followers for sketch ideas and even floated a few of his own.
+In the days before the Tesla and SpaceX chief executive takes the stage of the landmark NBC show, several cast members have raised objections, while Musk has gone directly to his 53 million Twitter followers for sketch ideas, and even floated a few of his own.

-The appearance breaks tradition on a show that has survived for 46 years precisely by hewing to it.
-Musk is the first person from the business world to host “SNL” since Donald Trump in 2015 — and the first from outside the realm of sports or media-entertainment since stints by politicians John McCain and Al Gore nearly two decades ago.
+The appearance breaks tradition on a show that has survived for 46 years precisely by hewing closely to it.
+Musk is the first person from the business world to host SNL since Donald Trump in 2015 — and the first from primarily outside the sports or media-entertainment realms since John McCain, Al Gore and a pre-MSNBC Al Sharpton each hosted nearly two decades ago.

-Such unorthodoxy could give both Musk and Michaels what they want: an important new audience for Michaels, and a humanizing mechanism for Musk during a fierce anti-1-percent moment.
+Such unorthodoxy could give both Musk and Michaels what they want: an important new audience for Michaels, and a humanization of Musk during a time of fierce anti-1-percenter sentiment.

 It also could blow up in their faces.